ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

-3. Create the three VPC OpenShift clusters (each in different regions and VPCs) and set the ``--disable-outbound-traffic-protection`` parameter for each.
+3. Create the three VPC OpenShift clusters (each in different regions and VPCs) and set the **--disable-outbound-traffic-protection** parameter for each.
 Refer to [Creating Clusters](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-clusters) for more information.
 The commands in the referrenced link will guide you to create an OpenShift cluster in a single zone which will provide 99.9% availability, if you need 99.99% availability in each region then add worker nodes to the worker pool in additonl zones in each region.
-FOr more information refer to [Adding worker nodes to VPC clusters](https://cloud.ibm.com/docs/openshift?topic=openshift-add-workers-vpc)
+For more information refer to [Adding worker nodes to VPC clusters](https://cloud.ibm.com/docs/openshift?topic=openshift-add-workers-vpc) on how to resize workerpool in an existing OpenShift cluster.

    **Note:** The ***ibmcloud ks cluster*** command in the reference link points to OpenShift version 4.17.10, please change this to your preferred version of OpenShift, it is recommended to always use the latest version of OpenShift.